Key Takeaways

 Why Diffuser Timing Matters Before Sleep

-Many people focus on choosing the “right” essential oil for sleep, but in practice, timing often has a greater impact on how effective a diffuser feels at night.
+Many people focus on choosing the "right" essential oil for sleep, but in practice, timing often has a greater impact on how effective a diffuser feels at night.
+If you want to go deeper, see our guide to Essential Oil Diffuser for Sleep.

 Scent influences mood and emotional memory because smell is processed through the limbic system, a network of brain regions connected to emotional regulation.
 Research published in Frontiers in Behavioral Neuroscience explains that olfactory signals are closely connected with the limbic system, which plays a key role in emotional processing and memory.